kanbanyte/sepa/assessments/sadrr.md

 Project 24 aims to enhance cobot's capabilities by providing it with a perception system to perform pick and place tasks.
 The robot currently performs these tasks without any form of perception system, and the position of the object to pick and place is predefined.

-Project 24 will utilise state-of-the-art technologies in computer vision (CV), sensors, robotics, and artificial intelligence (AI) to develop a real-time object detection, processing, and analysis system that will provide the robot with the ability to continuously learn and adapt to it's environment.
+leveraging various sensors, Project 24 will utilise state-of-the-art technologies in computer vision (CV), sensors, robotics, and artificial intelligence (AI) to develop a real-time object detection, processing, and analysis system that will provide the robot with the ability to continuously learn and adapt to it's environment.